stuja16/stuja16.github.io/_posts/2025-02-11-cmsc-senior-project.md

 categories:
   - Blog
   - Portfolio
+tags:
+  - project
 ---

 This post is a summary of my work for my CS Senior Project.
 I created a mobile application meant to help users find nearby spaces to engage in outdoor activities like hiking, biking, snowshoeing, and more.

-## Planning and Outlining
+## Planning

+Before I could write any code, I had to create an outline of how I wanted to create my project and how it would be structured.

 ### Brainstorming

+Step one is finding an original idea.
-Starting this project required an original idea, and I hoped to find something new and relevant to my life and my hobbies.
+I hoped to find something new and relevant to my life and my hobbies, and I looked at many potential options for a new project.
+An easy subject was my love of hiking.
-One of the first things I focused on was my love of hiking and the outdoors, but I hated searching for hiking trails and trying to weed out the good ones from the bad because of how much time and effort it took.
+I love being outside, but I hate searching for hiking trails and trying to weed out the good ones from the bad because it feels like it takes way too much time and effort.
-Although I considered many potential project ideas, this one continued to stick out to me so I went with it!

 ### Final Idea
-My project idea was to create a mobile application that attempts to provide as up to date information on trails and their conditions as possible.
-It allows filtering and to search for different activities, along
+I set out to create a mobile application that provides up to date information on trails and their conditions in a user-friendly format to allow users to quickly find where to go, reducing the amount of prep-time required and thus increasing the amount of time actually spent on outdoor activities.

+One feature to facilitate this process is robust filtering for searching.
+Users can save filter presets to immediately remove locations that are completely incompatible without requiring manual input.

 ### Tech Stack